 A pear is a mild, sweet fruit with a fibrous center.
-Pears are rich in essential antioxidants, plant compounds, and dietary fiber.
-They pack all of these nutrients in a fat free, cholesterol free, 100 calorie package.
+They are rich in essential antioxidants, plant compounds, and dietary fiber.
+Pears pack all of these nutrients in a fat free, cholesterol free fruit that is around 100 calories.

-In this article, we provide a nutritional breakdown of the pear and an in-depth look at its possible benefits.
-We also give tips on how to incorporate more pears into the diet and list some potential health risks of consuming them.
+This article provides a nutritional breakdown of the pear and an in-depth look at its possible benefits.
+It also gives tips on incorporating more pears into the diet and lists some potential health risks of consuming them.

 - 101 calories